danjgale/nii-masker/README.md

   --discard_scans discard_scans
                         Discard the first N scans of each functional NIfTI image.
+  --n_jobs n_jobs       The number of CPUs to use if parallelization is
+                        desired.
+Default is 1 (serial processing).
   -c config, --config config
                         Configuration .json file as an alternative to command- line arguments.
 See online documentation for what keys